 - Staff recruited to work for Priory Apprenticeships are employed by the Trust, therefore the above points apply.
 Where staff working for Priory Apprenticeships who are not employed by the Trust, for example under a secondment agreement, the process does not allow for any discrimination.
-Full recruitment checks are undertaken and the Trusts overarching policies extended to those who are not employed. - Key staff within the Priory Apprenticeships have undertaken Mental First Aider training. - For apprentices based outside of Trust sites risk assessments and reasonable adjustments are put in place, if required, for any apprentices who are protected under a disability, whether mental or physical. - When arranging interview days for apprentices, disabilities that have been declared are considered.
+Full recruitment checks are undertaken and the Trusts overarching policies extended to those who are not employed. - Priory Apprenticeships have access to a HR Business Partner who is Mental Health First Aid trained.

+- Key staff within the Priory Apprenticeships have undertaken Mental First Aider training. - For apprentices based outside of Trust sites risk assessments and reasonable adjustments are put in place, if required, for any apprentices who are protected under a disability, whether mental or physical. - When arranging interview days for apprentices, redisabilities that have been declared are considered.
 Reasonable adjustments are made to ensure that candidates are not at a disadvantage.